Before the call: what can you do to increase a prospect’s interest?

 Do Your Homework

+First and foremost among B2B prospecting strategies, research your call.
+Unless you work in a 90’s style call centre environment where you have to make 50 calls a day, you should always place quality over quantity.
+You will have your list of what you want to do and say on your call.
 You know what you want to get out of the call; you know what it is you want to say; you know your facts about your product/service.

 Great.
 You’re prepared.